Arnold Palacios

-Arnold Indalecio Palacios (August 22, 1955 – July 23, 2025) was a Northern Marianan politician who served as the tenth governor of the Northern Mariana Islands, from 2023 until his death in 2025.
+Arnold Indalecio Palacios (August 22, 1955 – July 23, 2025) was the tenth governor of the Northern Mariana Islands, serving from 2023 until his death in 2025.
 He previously served as the 12th lieutenant governor of the Northern Mariana Islands from 2019 to 2023 and was a member of the Northern Mariana Islands Senate and Northern Mariana Islands House of Representatives.
 A lifelong member of the Republican Party, he briefly left the party between 2021 and 2024, when he became the first independent to be elected as governor.

 Early life

-Palacios was born August 22, 1955, on Saipan, the son of Dr. Francisco T. Palacios, a member of the Marianas Political Status Commission.
+Palacios was born August 22, 1955, on Saipan, the son of Francisco T. Palacios, a member of the Marianas Political Status Commission.
 Palacios graduated from Portland State University with a BS in business administration.
-He served as the Director of Fish and Wildlife during the 1990s.
+He served as the director of fish and wildlife during the 1990s.